fluxcd/flux/site/fluxctl.md

 Connecting:

   # To a fluxd running in namespace "default" in your current kubectl context
-  fluxctl list-controllers
+  fluxctl list-workloads

   # To a fluxd running in namespace "weave" in your current kubectl context
-  fluxctl --k8s-fwd-ns=weave list-controllers
+  fluxctl --k8s-fwd-ns=weave list-workloads

   # To a Weave Cloud instance, with your instance token in $TOKEN
-  fluxctl --token $TOKEN list-controllers
+  fluxctl --token $TOKEN list-workloads

 Workflow:
-  fluxctl list-controllers                                                   # Which controllers are running? fluxctl list-images --controller=default:deployment/foo                    # Which images are running/available? fluxctl release --controller=default:deployment/foo --update-image=bar:v2  # Release new version.
+  fluxctl list-workloads                                                   # Which workloads are running? fluxctl list-images --workload=default:deployment/foo                    # Which images are running/available? fluxctl release --workload=default:deployment/foo --update-image=bar:v2  # Release new version.

 Usage:
   fluxctl [command]

 Available Commands:
-  automate         Turn on automatic deployment for a controller. deautomate       Turn off automatic deployment for a controller. help             Help about any command identity         Display SSH public key list-controllers List controllers currently running in the cluster. list-images      Show the deployed and available images for a controller. lock             Lock a controller, so it cannot be deployed. policy           Manage policies for a controller. release          Release a new version of a controller. save             save controller definitions to local files in cluster-native format sync             synchronize the cluster with the git repository, now unlock           Unlock a controller, so it can be deployed. version          Output the version of fluxctl
+  automate         Turn on automatic deployment for a workload. deautomate       Turn off automatic deployment for a workload. help             Help about any command identity         Display SSH public key list-workloads   List workloads currently running in the cluster. list-images      Show the deployed and available images. lock             Lock a workload, so it cannot be deployed. policy           Manage policies for a workload. release          Release a new version of a workload. save             save workload definitions to local files in cluster-native format sync             synchronize the cluster with the git repository, now unlock           Unlock a workload, so it can be deployed. version          Output the version of fluxctl

 Flags: